 Examples of Stretchy carriers include;

-- Close Parent Caboo (Click here to learn more the Caboo, or here to see a comparision of different Caboo models)
+- Close Parent Caboo (Click here to learn more the Caboo, or here to see a comparision of different Caboo models and here to see 9 different ways you can use a Caboo)

-Please note both the K’Tan and Tricotti are sized carriers so its imperative you purchase the right size for you.
-Its often difficult to share these across both parents or carers and for this reason we don’t currently have either of these in the library, instead preferring carriers that give families a more flexible fit.
+Please note both the K'Tan and Konny baby are sized carriers so its imperative you purchase the right size for you.
+It's often difficult to share these across both parents or carers and for this reason we don't currently have either of these in the library, instead preferring the Caboo which offers families a more flexible fit.

 - Pros are that these are the most versatile of all carriers, they are the one true one sling fits all carrier.
 Great for bad backs as you get a perfect fit every time.
 No limit on what you can do with them - front, hip and back carries - only your imagination!